+Students will be assigned a mark of zero for all missed tests and assignments.
 Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.